 204 Ivinson Ave.

-This building was built around 1890 to house the law offices of Melville C. Brown, Laramie’s first mayor.
+This building was built around 1890 and housed the law offices of Melville C. Brown, Laramie’s first mayor.
 After Brown’s hasty resignation soon after his election, Asa Moore’s gang seized the town.
 Reputed to have called the city “ungovernable,” Brown apparently later changed his mind, returned to Laramie and eventually became a successful attorney.

 Continue to the corner of Ivinson Ave. and 2nd St., then look across 2nd St.